tomas-petrauskas/go-tapo-exporter/README.md

 ## Description

-This is an TP-Link Tapo P110 Prometheus exporter written in Go.
-It collects the data from P110 devices and sends them to Prometheus, where they can be visualized in Grafana.
+This is an TP-Link Tapo P110 and Tapo H200 Prometheus exporter written in Go.
+It collects the data from P110 devices as well as H200 hub (and connected devices) and sends them to Prometheus, where they can be visualized in Grafana.

-This exporter handles 403 errors that are randomly are received from P110 devices.
+Currently supported and tested:

+1. P110
+2. H200 hub with T310 and T315 sensors (temperature + humidity)

+Other devices that are connected to H200 hub can be supported, however I don't have any (expect T310 and T315) so will need additional help from the community.

 ### Dashboard